codest40/codest40/README.md

 - Pronouns: He/Him

-- ⚡ Fun fact: I love automating everything — if I have to do it twice, I'd rather script it!
+-  Fun fact: Automate everything, and derive the joy!

 <!---
 codest40/codest40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.